magierg/cubano-tmsandbox/src/test/resources/trademe/tmsandboxapi/TmUsedCarsApiTests.md

 ## [Check if given attributes being returned](-)
 Given Trademe sandbox API url for used cars
 When I call that endpoint
-Then I can see following attributes: [NumberPlate, Odometer, BodyStyle, Seats, Fuel, EngineSize, Transmission, Owners, RegistrationExpires, WofExpires, ModelDetail](- "#attributes") [for an existing car](- "c:assertTrue=areGivenAttributesAvailableInTheResponse(#attributes)")
+Then I can see following attributes: [NumberPlate, Odometer, BodyStyle, Seats, Fuel, EngineSize, Transmission, Owners, RegistrationExpires, WofExpires, Model](- "#attributes") [for an existing car](- "c:assertTrue=areGivenAttributesAvailableInTheResponse(#attributes)")